gwu-libraries/batch-loader/README.md

 ## Specification of CSV
-Note: Currently, the batch loader can only load files with .pdf extension

 - The first row must contain the field names.
 The ordering of the columns does not matter.
 The batch loader will choke if there are spaces after the field names.
 Any field names that are not recognized by GWSS will be ignored (note: no error message will be output, and remaining data will be loaded).
 - Multiple numbered columns can be used to represent multiple-valued fields.
 For example, if there are multiple authors, then add columns called `creator2`, `creator3`, etc.